+O Percentile Please refer to definitions and important disclosures in the Glossary of Terms starting on page 43.
+Please refer to page 4 for index definitions and other important disclosures pertaining to the comparison of different asset categories.
 There is no guarantee that current valuation levels will result in future price appreciation.
 Real estate investments are subject to risks, including changes in interest rates, economic downturns, liquidity constraints, and market fluctuations.
 Investors should consider their individual risk tolerance before making investment decisions.
 Past performance is not indicative of future results.
 The data presented is for informational purposes only and should not be construed as a recommendation to buy or sell any asset class.
 There can be no assurance that the trends described herein will continue or benefit the Fund.
 Please see the Prospectus for further information on the Fund's terms, provisions and risk factors.
 Note: S&P 500, S&P 600, STOXX Europe 600, and MSCI Japan refers to NTM P/E; US Agg refers to Option-Adjusted Spread; Private Real Estate Equity refers to nominal cap rate; Private Real Estate Credit refers to mortgage spreads; Private Credit refers to spread to the 10YR Treasury Rate.
-Private Equity refers to exit multiples; Listed Infrastructure refers to dividend yield.
-Data since 1997, or since available, and using data available as of 08/15/2024, which is from 7/31/2024 except for Private Real Estate Credit, Private Credit, and Private Equity which are 03/31/2024.
-Source: Bloomberg, Haver Analytics, MSCI, Burgiss, Green Street, Cambridge Associates, Giliberto-Levy, KKR GBR analysis.
+Private Real Estate Credit, Private Credit, and Private Equity which are 03/31/2024.
+Source: Bloomberg, Haver Analytics, MSCI, Burgiss, Green Street, Cambridge Associates, Glilberto-Levy, KKR GBR analysis.